nenuadrian/hacker-rpg-php-browser-based-game/README.md

 The project is not under active development with milestones in-place.

-Read more about the history of the game and the more complete older version in the works for open sourcing @ https://medium.com/@adrian.n/secret-republic-open-sourced-hacker-simulation-futuristic-rpg-browser-based-game-php-843d393cb9d7

 # Main Features

 1. Audio AI (woman, same as trailer) voice speaks when interacting with the game